pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 The more time you take to control the dependencies your features use, the easier it will be to write tests for your features.
-To learn more about designing dependencies and how to best leverage dependencies, read the <doc:Dependencies> article.
+To learn more about designing dependencies and how to best leverage dependencies, read the <doc:DependencyManagement> article.

 [Testing-state-changes]: #Testing-state-changes
 [Testing-effects]: #Testing-effects